Choosing the perfect glaze color for white cabinets can transform your kitchen from ordinary to extraordinary.

 Best Color Glaze for White Cabinets

 As you can see, white cabinets are a common sight in most kitchens.
-Because of this, white cabinets can get boring and bland if you stick with the same look and feel.
+However, if you stick with the same look and feel, they can become boring and bland.

-You can make white cabinets stand out more by glazing them.
-This technique can transform the white cabinets into something with a more interesting look.
+Glazing white cabinets can make them stand out more.
+This technique transforms the white cabinets into something with a more interesting look.

 Here are some suggestions for making the right color choices for glazing.